sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 To deploy executor compute resources defined in the Terraform file above, simply run `terraform apply`.

+See the [Examples](#examples) for more information on how to configure and deploy single or multiple executors.

 #### Binaries

 You can also download and run the executor binaries yourself, without using Terraform.